pepopowitz/your-first-react-app-exercises/SETUP.md

 There's a chance that things could be fine, but you might want to upgrade your version of Node just to be safe.

 👉 If you're using a Node version manager, you probably know how to upgrade your version of Node.
-It's probably a matter of installing a newer version via a command like `nvm install v8.9.4`.
+It's likely a matter of installing a newer version via a command like `nvm install v8.9.4`.

 👉 If you aren't using a Node version manager, you'll want to grab the LTS installer from [NodeJS.org](https://nodejs.org/en/).
 If it asks you to also install NPM, say yes!